syrok94/task-app/README.md

 - To run the project.<be>
   > **npm start**
 # Project setup
-- You need to add a .env file
+- You need to add a .env file in the backend
-- .env contains PORT, Mongo_uri,JWT_SECRET
+- .env contains PORT, URI ,JWT_SECRET

 # API Documentation
 ## Base URL :  http://localhost/5000